Note: This post was updated on Aug. 4, 2021 to reflect recent developments.

-At the start of COVID-19, the Federal Housing Finance Agency (FHFA) and announced a foreclosure and eviction moratorium is effective for at least 60 days on all enterprise-backed single-family mortgages.
+At the start of COVID-19, the Federal Housing Finance Agency (FHFA) announced a foreclosure and eviction moratorium for at least 60 days on all government-backed single-family mortgages.

-The Department of Housing and Urban Development (HUD) also announced its official policy, stating that the Federal Housing Administration is enacting an “immediate foreclosure and eviction moratorium for single-family homeowners with FHA-insured mortgages.”
+The Department of Housing and Urban Development (HUD) also announced that the Federal Housing Administration (FHA) issued an “immediate foreclosure and eviction moratorium for single-family homeowners with FHA-insured mortgages.”

 What does this mean for you?